-For some independent contractors, short-term engagements are the preferred method of work; however, if an extension is on the table, here are the traits to demonstrate to turn a contract into a permanent position or long term relationship.
+For some independent contractors, short-term engagements are the preferred method of work; however, if an extension is on the table, here's what to do to turn a contract into a permanent position or long-term relationship.

 Demonstrating your knowledge, enthusiasm and interest in existing projects other than your own shows the value that you can bring to other teams within the organization.
 You may have been hired for a specific task, but your employer may not know what other talents you have to offer unless you reveal them, so take the initiative and look for opportunities to showcase your skills.
 Collaborating on work outside of your own projects can position you as a worker the company couldn't imagine functioning without.

 Because employers need to mitigate certain worker classification risks, independent contractors don't receive the same worker benefits or incentives granted full-time employees -- like attending certain company events that are prime networking opportunities.
 However, it's still important to get to know the people who work within the organization and what they do-- while introducing yourself (and your skills) as well.

 So, instead of sending an email, visit your colleagues or direct managers, volunteer for extra project activities outside of your job description, represent your team at meetings or shadow other department meetings to meet a wider range of teams.
 If there’s additional training being offered, take the course.
 Going above and beyond shows you're interested in growing with the company and building long term relationships. .